-- Distributing hygiene kits to 100 most vulnerable families.
+- Providing 177 dry-ration packs to selected most vulnerable families.

 As the country continues to face the crisis where costs of essential food and non-food items have skyrocketed, there is a shortage of fuel, transportation and essential medication and medical equipment, World Vision plans to continue supporting the community by continuously engaging the most vulnerable families with dry ration packs, educational materials, nutritional cereals and livelihood assistance, among other planned interventions.